-It’s so rare to see such a fabulous floral arrangement in the hotel lobby these days, and so smart because literally everyone paused to take a photo for their social media account.
+It’s so rare to see such a fabulous floral arrangement in the hotel lobby these days.
+But, it’s so smart because literally everyone paused to take a photo for their social media account.

-After brunch when we walked around the hotel it rained and I caught it in the pretty courtyard with bright orange umbrellas.
+After brunch it rained a bit while we walked around the hotel.
+I caught a lovely shot of the pretty courtyard with bright orange umbrellas.

-When a hotel is decorated with colour, they only need to renovate when the furnishings get tired, not simply because the colours are dated.
+A hotel that is decorated with colour only needs to renovate when the furnishings get tired, and not simply because the colours are dated.

-Okay which image look like it’s had the most recent update?
+Okay which image looks like it had the most recent update?
 Post your guess in the comments below!